Mirari vos

 Mirari vos (Latin: "That you wonder"; subtitled "On Liberalism and Religious Indifferentism"), sometimes referred to as Mirari vos arbitramur, was the fourth encyclical letter of Pope Gregory XVI and was issued in August 1832.
 Addressed to "All Patriarchs, Primates, Archbishops, and Bishops of the Catholic World", it is general in its audience and scope, whereas his three earlier encyclicals had been addressed to more specific audiences in the Papal States and the Kingdom of Poland.
+(Note: In a letter sent by Pope Gregory to Francesco Saverio Caruana, Bishop of Malta, in 1843, the Pope refers to Mirari vos as "our first encyclical letter of 15 August 1832".)

 Background

 Felicité de Lamennais, Charles de Montalembert and Henri Lacordaire had started a newspaper, L'Avenir ("The Future") in October 1830.
 While the paper was a strong proponent of ultramontanism, supporting the authority of the papacy in opposition to nationalist and secularist ideas, it also advocated an enlarged suffrage, separation of church and state, and universal freedom of conscience, instruction, assembly, and the press.
 Its editors saw no conflict between Catholicism and liberal reform.
 The conservative French hierarchy regarded such views as dangerous nonsense, many considering an established church, a Catholic near-monopoly in education, and an anointed monarch as the bedrock of a godly society.
 In November 1831, Lammennais and Montalembert traveled to Rome, seeking confirmation from Pope Gregory that views expressed in their newspaper were orthodox.

 Although pressured by the French government and the French hierarchy, Gregory would have preferred not to make an official issue of the matter.
 After much opposition, the pair gained an audience on March 15, 1832, on condition that their political views should not be mentioned.
 The meeting was apparently cordial and uneventful.
 The leading conservative statesman Klemens von Metternich, whose Austrian troops guaranteed the stability of the Papal States, pressed for a condemnation.

 The Pope's advisors were convinced that if he said nothing, it would condone Lamennais's opinions.
 Mirari vos was issued the following August, criticizing Lamennais's views without mentioning him by name.